Ready to explore the possibilities of rural generalism?

 ACRRM support

-Your Regional Training Network provides direct support throughout your Fellowship journey.
-You will have access to highly experienced and locally based supervisors, medical educators, training officers, registrar liaison officers, and more.
+Throughout your Fellowship journey, you will have access to highly experienced and locally based supervisors, medical educators, training officers, registrar liaison officers, and more.

 Globally recognised qualification